ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 #### EGTS 2022

-As if we could allow osu! to take all the glory in showcasing top players and their performances.
-Members of the osu!taiko community take it upon themselves to rival even that of [The Roundtable](https://osu.ppy.sh/home/news/2022-07-08-the-roundtable) with their very own annual entry of **[Expert Global Taiko Showdown 2022](/wiki/Tournaments/GTS/EGTS_2022)**!
+Not content to allow osu! to vacuum up all the glory, the members of the osu!taiko community took it upon themselves to create a serious contender of their own with the annual running of the **[Expert Global Taiko Showdown 2022](/wiki/Tournaments/GTS/EGTS_2022)**!

-As the name implies, the showdown is to take place between those whose dreams consist of taiko drumming, kiai slider velocity shenanigans, dons, katsu, and quite possibly, even, Taikonator 3000!
-This is a tournament that showcases those whose passion for Taiko is not just exemplary in their gameplay but in every other way.
+Showcasing some of the best drum bashers the community has to offer, EGTS has a storied history of being one of the most competitively and visually impressive contests around, sporting enough dons and kats to even make the Taikonator blush.

-The GTS team's insanely talented designer ::{{ flag=PH }}:: [OsuMe65](https://osu.ppy.sh/users/852867), has also made a trailer for the tournament.
-Check it out and leave your thoughts down below!
+The GTS team's insanely talented designer ::{{ flag=PH }}:: [OsuMe65](https://osu.ppy.sh/users/852867), has also made a trailer for the tournament.Check it out and leave your thoughts down below!

 <div align="center">
     <video width="100%" controls>